spham395/05-Python-Programming/02_Data_Types/performance_labs/lab2A/README.md

 # LAB 2A: Variable Types

-Find the type of the following variables.
+Using the Python interpreter: find the type of the following variables.
 Feel free to experiement with other variables and such.

 **Type of:​**